mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 It is beneficial to have a powerful computer with at least 4 physical cores (better 8 or more) and 16 GB RAM, and 50 GB free space on the hard disk.

-The only software needed here is Oracle virtualBox (in the following denoted as VB).
+The only software needed here is Oracle VirtualBox (in the following denoted as VB).
 The VB version tested is 7.1.
 If you don't have it already, please download VB from https://www.virtualbox.org/wiki/Downloads and install it on your computer.